About Us

 Who We Are

-"Where the scriptures speak, we speak, Where the scriptures are silent, we are silent."
+"Where the scriptures speak, we speak.
+Where the scriptures are silent, we are silent."

 We are the Evangelical Christian Church in Canada (Christian Disciples).
-As a mainstream, the nondenominational evangelical movement in North America, it traces its historical roots to the formal organization of the Christian Church in 1804 in Bourbon County, Kentucky, U.S.A., under the branch of the Evangelical Christian Church (Christian Disciples).
+As a mainstream, the nondenominational evangelical movement in North America traces its historical roots to the formal organization of the Christian Church in 1804 in Bourbon County, Kentucky, U.S.A., under the branch of the Evangelical Christian Church (Christian Disciples).
 The denomination in the United States was influenced by the leadership of Barton Warren Stone (1772-1844), a former Presbyterian minister.
 This group reformed their beliefs regarding Christian unity in the church during the Second Great Awakening of the early 19th century.

-This movement had roots in an 18th-century reform that drew revival energy from the Evangelical Welsh Revival in England, and the Great Awakening in America.
+This movement had roots in an 18th-century reform that drew revival energy from the Evangelical Welsh Revival in England and the Great Awakening in America.
 It began within Scottish Presbyterianism and spread to an English-Baptist movement in Scotland.
 This led to the formation of a small fellowship of "Churches of Christ" in Scotland and England by the mid-19th century, a growing movement in North America, then spreading around the world.
 Achieving a period of general unity during the 19th century, the movement stumbled into some separation in the 20th century.
 This introduction focuses on these restoration experiences as they developed in the Old World and then spread throughout Canada.

 The theological beliefs of the Christian Disciples advocated simple congregational life: They taught the supreme authority of the Scriptures, the restitution of primitive Christianity, the church as the New Israel, the "mystical body of Christ" made up of visible members of the church, autonomous congregations, the rejection of a national "established" Church, congregational leadership by a plurality of elders, weekly observance of the Lord's supper on the first day of the week, love feasts, mutual exhortation, a weekly collection for the poor, the justification being an act of God through the faith of the believer, baptism as a sign and seal of the New Covenant, and following the pattern established in the books of Acts regarding worship, church structure, and Kingdom living.